ahmadabdul592/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 20-hiago is a script that removes all letters c and C from input File 21-reverse is a script that reverse its input File 22-users_and_homes is a script that display all users and their home directories, sorted by users File 100-empty_casks is a script that finds all empty files and directories in the current directories and sub directories
+File 20-hiago is a script that removes all letters c and C from input File 21-reverse is a script that reverse its input File 22-users_and_homes is a script that display all users and their home directories, sorted by users File 100-empty_casks is a script that finds all empty files and directories in the current directories and sub directories File 101-gifs is a script that lists all the files with a .gif extension in the current directory and all its sub-directories